 Using the SAP master data (customer, product, customer hierarchy) or CO‑PA derivation rules, the system can derive additional characteristics based on the ones entered manually or transferred from primary transactions.
 The combination of characteristic values forms a multidimensional profitability segment, for which you can analyze profitability by comparing its costs and revenues.

 If you reorganize parts of your company, such as your sales districts or customer hierarchies, you can change the assignments between characteristics for data that has already been posted.

-The actual postings represent the most important source of information in CO‑PA.
+The actual Flows of Actual Values represent the most important source of information in CO‑PA.
 You can transfer both sales orders and billing documents from the Sales and Distribution (SD) application component to CO‑PA in real time.
 In addition, an interface program is available to let you transfer external data to the SAP system.
 You can also transfer costs from cost centers, orders and projects, as well as costs and revenues from direct postings (G/L account postings in FI, orders received in MM, and so on) or settle costs from CO to profitability segments.

 In costing‑based CO‑PA, you can valuate incoming sales orders or billing documents to automatically determine anticipated sales deductions or costs.
 You can also revaluate your data periodically to adjust the initial, real-time valuation or add the actual costs of goods manufactured.